grafuls/quads-mcp/claude_desktop_configs/README.md

 - ✅ Works with self-signed certificates
 - ⚠️ Less secure - use only for trusted internal servers

+### `self_signed_ssl_uvx.json`
+Use this configuration when you don't want to install the quads-mcp server and want to just run it via uvx.

+**Features:**
+- ⚠️ SSL certificate verification disabled
+- ✅ Works with self-signed certificates
+- ⚠️ Less secure - use only for trusted internal servers
+- ✅ No installation, only execution via uvx

 ## How to Use

 1. **Choose the appropriate configuration** based on your QUADS server's SSL setup